 Q: What is my skin type, and how do I find products that will work for me?

 A: Check out our facial care solutions section to determine your skin type.
-At the bottom of each page, you will find products that are recommended for your complexion.
+At the bottom of each page, you will find recommended products for your complexion.

 Q: It is humid in the summer.
 Do I need to use a moisturizer?

 A: Yes, you need to give your skin moisture, even in humid climates.
 However, there are alternatives.
-For example, instead of a traditional oil-based moisturizer, try hydration.
+For example, instead of a traditional oil-based moisturizer, try a hydrator.
 Hydrators are Hyaluronic Acid gels that provide excellent moisture without oil.

 For more skincare facts on common concerns, visit our skin-concerns pages.